Developmental Language Disorder (DLD): Complete Guide

 • Schooling: learning difficulties, reading, writing

-• Social: relationships with peers sometimes difficult
+• Social: sometimes difficult relationships with peers

 • Emotional: risk of low self-esteem, anxiety

-• Behavior: sometimes behavioral problems (frustration)
+• Behavior: sometimes behavioral issues (frustration)

-Speech therapy treatment
+Speech therapy management

 Principles